-11 Top-Rated Things to Do in Lubbock, Texas
+11 Top-Rated Things to Do in Lubbock, TX

-This vibrant West Texas university city is a wonderful place for arts and culture and is a genuinely fun and interesting place to visit.
+This vibrant West Texas university city is a wonderful place for arts and culture, and a genuinely fun and interesting place to visit, with things to do in every season.
 Lubbock claims to have more live music venues per capita than any city in Texas, with trendy and intimate venues tucked away around the city and particularly in the Depot District.

 The city also has an abundance of unique museums, some of which focus on agriculture, heritage, history, and aviation.
 Several of the museums even offer free admission.

-If you are traveling with children, be sure to stop by Prairie Dog Town and possibly Joyland Amusement Park or the Science Center & Omni Theater.
+If you are a family traveling with children, be sure to stop by Prairie Dog Town or the Science Center & Omni Theater.

 See what else piques your interest with our list of the top things to do in Lubbock.

 See also: Where to Stay in Lubbock

 For an insightful look at how farming and agriculture have developed over the years, the FiberMax Center for Discovery is well worth a visit.
 Fantastic displays showcase the equipment used by farmers over the years.

 Many of the displays in the Alton Brazell Exhibit Hall are interactive and the simple push of a button will bring up a 3D blacksmith discussing his craft, activate an animatronic farmer at work in the field, or start other unique programs.

 One of the most impressive exhibits is the 20th-century tool shop, with hundreds upon hundreds of small tools mounted in an intricate design on the walls.
 A touch screen allows you to find out what each tool was used for.